hasin-codes/ZplitGPT/README.md

-# Zplitgpt
+# ZplitGPT

 ![ZplitGPT Logo](./public/ZplitGPT.svg)

-**A clean, direct AI model comparison tool built for developers and AI enthusiasts.**
+**The AI Aggregator Built for Developers Who Actually Use AI Models**

+ZplitGPT is a powerful AI aggregator platform that lets you compare multiple AI models side-by-side in real-time.
+Unlike other aggregators that hide behind credit systems and middle layers, ZplitGPT gives you direct API access with full control over your budget, models, and costs.

-## The Story
+## Why ZplitGPT Exists: The AI Fiesta Problem

-Zplitgpt started as an experiment after trying AI Fiesta for a while and realizing it wasn't built for people who actually understand how AI models work.
-Fiesta looked good but it felt more like a closed playground — credits didn't make sense, responses were inconsistent, and users had no real control over models or cost.
-It was made for general users, not for those who wanted to test, compare, and actually understand what each model is doing.

-So Zplitgpt was made to fix that.
-It's a clean web app that lets you connect to real APIs directly, pick your own models, and run them side by side in a single screen.
-No fake tokens, no middle layer, no random limits.
-Just your API key, your models, and full control over what happens.

-The goal is simple: make a space where you can compare how different LLMs think using the same prompt.
-Every model runs in its own column, so you can literally see the differences in reasoning, tone, and quality at once.
-It's built for developers, AI tinkerers, and anyone who likes understanding why one model answers differently than another.
+After using AI Fiesta and similar aggregators, we noticed critical issues that made them unsuitable for serious AI work:

+### Problems with AI Fiesta & Similar Platforms:
+- **Opaque Credit Systems**: Credits don't map to actual API costs, making budgeting impossible
+- **Inconsistent Responses**: Middle layers and caching cause unpredictable behavior
+- **No Budget Control**: You can't see or control actual API costs
+- **Limited Model Access**: Premium models locked behind paywalls, not actual API availability
+- **Made for General Users**: Designed to hide complexity, not empower developers
+- **Fake Tokens**: Abstracted token systems that don't reflect real usage
+- **Random Limits**: Arbitrary restrictions that don't align with your actual API quotas

+### How ZplitGPT Solves This:

+✅ **Bring Your Own API Keys** - Full control over your budget and costs
+✅ **Direct API Integration** - No middle layer, no fake tokens, just real API calls
+✅ **Transparent Pricing** - Pay only for platform access, optional database features
+✅ **Side-by-Side Comparison** - See how different models think in real-time
+✅ **Full Model Control** - Access all models your API keys support
+✅ **Advanced Configuration** - Fine-tune every parameter exactly as you need
+✅ **Built for Developers** - No abstraction, no simplification, just control

-The name Zplitgpt comes from that idea — splitting your screen and your perspective to see AI behavior clearly.
-It's not a product or a social platform.
-It's just a sharp tool built to work exactly how enthusiasts expect it to.
+The name ZplitGPT comes from splitting your screen and perspective to see AI behavior clearly.
+It's not a product trying to simplify AI for general users—it's a sharp tool built for people who understand how AI models actually work.

 ## Features

-- **Direct API Integration**: Connect directly to real AI APIs — no middle layer, no fake tokens
+### Core Aggregator Features

+- **Multi-Model Aggregation**: Access 15+ AI providers (OpenAI, Anthropic, Google, Meta, Mistral, and more) from a single interface
-- **Side-by-Side Comparison**: Run multiple models simultaneously in separate columns
+- **Side-by-Side Comparison**: Run multiple models simultaneously in separate columns to see differences in real-time
+- **Bring Your Own API Keys**: Use your own API keys for complete budget control—you pay providers directly
+- **Direct API Integration**: No middle layer, no fake tokens, no abstraction—just direct API calls
+- **Real-Time Responses**: See how different models respond to the same prompt simultaneously

+### Advanced Control

-- **Full Model Control**: Choose your own models, configure parameters, and control costs
+- **Full Model Control**: Choose any model your API keys support—no artificial restrictions
-- **Advanced Parameters**: Fine-tune temperature, top-p, top-k, frequency penalty, and more
+- **Advanced Parameters**: Fine-tune temperature, top-p, top-k, frequency penalty, presence penalty, and stop sequences
+- **Parameter Presets**: Save and reuse custom parameter configurations
+- **System Context Management**: Set system prompts that apply to all models for consistent comparisons

+### Organization & Management

-- **Project Management**: Organize your comparisons into projects with chat history
+- **Project Management**: Organize your comparisons into projects with full chat history
+- **Chat History**: Save and revisit conversations (optional feature with database storage)
+- **Version Comparison**: Compare different versions of model responses side-by-side
+- **Diff View**: Visual comparison of responses from different models

+### Developer Experience

 - **Clean Interface**: Minimal, focused UI that gets out of your way
-- **Real-Time Comparison**: See how different models respond to the same prompt in real-time
+- **Transparent Costs**: See exactly what you're paying—no hidden fees or credit confusion
+- **Full Control**: Configure everything exactly as you need it

 ## Getting Started